A pro trail athlete and coach shares insights into his nutrition.

 McConaughy began to take his nutrition more seriously, and his running improved.
 He eventually transitioned from track to trail, setting the supported Pacific Crest Trail Fastest Known Time in 2014.
 In 2017, he set the self-supported Appalachian Trail FKT.

-We caught up with him to chat about his training, some book recommendations about nutrition, how many calories are in half a bag of cashews (hint: it’s a lot), and more.
+We caught up with him to chat about his training, some book recommendation about nutrition, how many calories are in half a bag of cashews (hint: it’s a lot), and more.

 Brooks: Tell us about going from serious road training to trail.
 How did your training change?
 How did your nutrition change?